markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Windows

 For Windows users, there is a batch file called `make.bat` to which you can pass one of the three build targets above.
 Before this will work, you should edit the batch file and change the values of the `BEEBASM` and `PYTHON` variables to point to the locations of your `beebasm.exe` and `python.exe` executables.
+You also need to change directory to the repository folder (i.e. the same folder as `make.exe`).

 All being well, doing one of the following: